30 Modern Trends That A Lot Of People Actually Love To Hate

 The fact that EVERYTHING is a f*****g ad. - badchad65

 To combat the effects of groupthink, it's important for individuals to cultivate independent thinking by actively seeking diverse opinions and perspectives.
 Engaging with varied social groups can also help broaden one's understanding of trends and reduce the likelihood of conforming to a single narrative.
-Experts recommend practices such as journaling or discussing feelings about trends with trusted friends to encourage a deeper understanding of personal preferences and motivations.
+Practices such as journaling or discussing feelings about trends with trusted friends can encourage a deeper understanding of personal preferences and motivations.

 This approach fosters a balance between social belonging and individual authenticity, allowing for a more nuanced engagement with trends.